brauliopf/CodeReviewAgent/README.md

 Make sure your GITHUB_PRIVATE_KEY is formatted correctly, with the "--- BEGIN RSA PRIVATE KEY ---" and "--- END RSA PRIVATE KEY ---" lines, and is enclosed in quotes.

-8. Within the `SecureAgent` directory in your IDE, run the code with the following command:
+8. Within the `CodeReviewAgent` directory in your IDE, run the code with the following command:

 ```
 npm run start
 ```

 9. Create a pull request on one of your repositories and watch the review agent submit a review!

 - Make sure to create the pull request on a repository that your GitHub app has access to.
 - Make sure the pull request has at least one changed file that is supported by the review agent.
 The following file extensions are ignored: ".pdf", ".png", ".jpg", ".jpeg", ".gif", ".mp4", ".mp3", ".md", ".json", ".env", ".toml", and ".svg".
 - You will have to create new pull requests each time to test the review agent, as it will not work on the same pull request twice.